 ●A 2005 meta-analysis of randomized trials involving 361 patients with primary RP showed benefit from the use of CCBs overall and of nifedipine in particular .
 The frequency of attacks was reduced by an average of 2.8 to 5 per week, and the severity of attacks was reduced by one-third.
 Relatively low doses of CCBs were employed in some of the trials.

 Much variability in the response to CCBs is observed in clinical trials, although approximately 60 percent of patients experience less intense and fewer attacks at doses of 10 to 20 mg three to four times daily of short-acting nifedipine .
 This variability occurs, in part, because the trials often include both primary and secondary RP, and patients with secondary RP (particularly scleroderma) are less likely to benefit from nifedipine (and other CCBs) than are those with primary RP.
-(See "Treatment of the Raynaud phenomenon resistant to initial therapy", section on 'Recurrent digital ulcers in scleroderma'.)
+(See "Treatment of the Raynaud phenomenon resistant to initial therapy", section on 'Recurrent digital ulcers in systemic sclerosis'.)